 Corporate concentration is one of the symptoms of a malfunctioning market place.
 Its existence violates one of the essential rules of properly functioning markets, that there are sufficient buyers and sellers to ensure no individual actors can influence the price and distribution of goods.
 As discussed in Get Started, Problems, there is significant market failure in the Canadian food system and corporate concentration is a significant contributor to these failures.
 From a Marxist perspective, corporate concentration can be understood as a core internal contradiction of capitalism.
 The rules of capitalism inexorably and perversely encourage firms to accumulate capital, and exert control over markets, prices, costs and resources.
 In this sense, corporate concentration is actually fulfilling requirements for "success".

 The state enables such developments by excusing concentration through the narrow lens of conventional economic efficiency.
 This approach also aligns with elite accommodation.
 Canada's economic resources, thus, are held by a relatively small number of powerful economic actors.
-When such realities are added to the challenges of measuring concentration and concentration impacts (see Current state), the consequence is weak anti-competitive laws, regulation and behaviour.
+Although societal welfare losses are recognized to be associated with corporate concentration, most conventional economists defend them as tolerable when measured against narrow measures of cost efficiencies that typically exclude externalities.
+As well, it has now become the norm that the most efficient company (and the largest) brings great value to the company at the expense of social welfare (Martin, 2019).
+In other words, the efficiency gains are so narrowly held, that they contribute to deterioration in social welfare.
+It does not appear that regulators have recognized this, since such realities, combined with the challenges of measuring concentration and concentration impacts (see Current state), have resulted in weaker, not stronger, anti-competitive laws, regulation and behaviour.

 Firms increase their size, scope and power through some well established mechanisms: